 The park is open year-round from 7 a.m. to 9 p.m.
+Seasonal hours may apply.
 Our summers are hot, and our winters are mild.
 We recommend checking the weather prior to your visit.
-Our off-season doesn't see as much activity, but we will still rent to you!
-The best way to secure a rental in the off-season is by calling our office to make reservations.
+Our shoulder season is typically March-April, and September-October.
+Call our shop at 435-467-9988 or book online.

 $10 day-use for Utah seniors 62+

-While bass, bluegill, trout, and crappie are stocked in the lake, you do not need to worry about any dangerous fish.
-Please keep in mind that we are in a State Park, where animals live.
-But they tend not to affect our kayaking and paddleboarding sessions.
+While largemouth bass, smallmouth bass, black crappie, bluegill, trout, and bullhead catfish, and crawdad populate the lake, you do not need to worry about any dangerous fish.
+Please keep in mind that we are in a State Park, where animals reside, but they tend not to affect our kayaking and paddleboarding sessions.

 It’s also a good idea to familiarize yourself with the local flora and fauna.
 Camp rangers are happy to help you learn about staying safe while enjoying our beautiful park.